onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * one between what the seeds and growth channels can plausibly produce and what is actually needed,
    * one between predicted and observed numbers of supermassive black holes.

-3. We combine these mismatches into a single “tension” number.
-If this number is small, the early black holes are easy to explain.
+3. We combine these mismatches into a single tension number.
+If this number is small, the early black holes are easy to explain in that encoding.
 If it is large, they are hard to explain.

 Then we consider two kinds of hypothetical worlds: